OpenNebula/docs/source/deployment/open_cloud_host_setup/lxd_driver.rst

     - only supported **xfs** and **ext4** filesystems
 - **datablocks**: Datablocks created on OpenNebula will need to be formatted before being attached to a container
 - **multiple partition images**: One of the partitions must have a valid `/etc/fstab` to mount the partitions
+- ``lxc exec $container -- login`` in a centos container doesn't outputs the login shell

 Configuration
 ================================================================================